Free South Dakota Arrests, Criminal Records & Probation Search

 2. The fingerprinting will also be done at law enforcement agencies.

-3. Total payment will be $43.25 in the form of a check or money enclosed with the authorization form and fingerprint cards.
+3. The total payment will be $43.25 in the form of a check or money enclosed with the authorization form and fingerprint cards.
 The FBI charge is $19.25 for each request and DCI charges $24 for each request.

 4. Upon receipt, both the DCI and FBI (the DCI forwards the request to the FBI) will conduct searches, and if there is a criminal history, a copy of the criminal history record will be returned.
 If there is no record, a response sheet will be returned.

-How To Locate Nearby Offenders Using the South Dakota Sex Offender Registry
+How To Locate Nearby Predators Using the South Dakota Sex Offender Registry

 The Office of the Attorney General – Division of Criminal Investigation in South Dakota is mandated to maintain a sex offender registry that citizens can have access to, pursuant to SDCL § 22-24B-10.20